simon-git-workspace/exploring-java/design-patterns/1-creational-patterns/1-singleton/README.md

 | **Memory Efficiency** | Can be inefficient if unused                     | Can be inefficient if unused                       |

 ## Lazy Initialization vs BillPugh
-Key Takeaway:
+**Key Takeaway**
-The Bill Pugh Singleton approach is generally considered more robust because it combines lazy initialization with thread safety without requiring synchronization.
+- The Bill Pugh Singleton approach is generally considered more robust because it combines lazy initialization with thread safety without requiring synchronization.
 This makes it more efficient and is often the recommended way to implement singletons in Java.

-Lazy Initialization:
+### Lazy Initialization
+**Thread-Safe Version**
-Thread-Safe Version: Slows down performance due to the overhead of synchronization.
+- Slows down performance due to the overhead of synchronization.

-BillPugh (Inbuilt lazy+thread safe):
+### BillPugh (Inbuilt lazy+thread safe)
 The inner class isn’t loaded until it’s referenced, which creates the instance in a thread-safe and lazy manner without needing synchronization.

+**Thread Safety**
-Thread Safety: Thread-safe without synchronization, because class loading is handled by the JVM and is guaranteed to be thread-safe.
+- Thread-safe without synchronization, because class loading is handled by the JVM and is guaranteed to be thread-safe.

 | Feature              | Lazy Singleton Initialization                    | Bill Pugh Singleton Implementation               |
 |----------------------|--------------------------------------------------|--------------------------------------------------|